ohmyzsh/ohmyzsh/README.md

 #### Using Plugins

 Each plugin includes a __README__, documenting it.
-This README should show the aliases (if the plugin adds any) and extra goodies that are inclued in that particular plugin.
+This README should show the aliases (if the plugin adds any) and extra goodies that are included in that particular plugin.

 ### Themes